-The was an article Tiff vs PDF some time ago.
-This one is more detail about TIFF.
+The was an article TIFF vs PDF some time ago.
+This one is more detailed about TIFF.

 TIFF stands for Tagged Image File Format.
-TIFF is one of the most widely used image formats.TIFF is particularly popular in image editing industry, graphic design artists, professional and novice photographers owing to the ability of being easily edited.
+TIFF is one of the most widely used image formats.TIFF is particularly popular in the image editing industry, graphic design artists, professional and novice photographers owing to the ability to be easily edited.
 TIFF is a raster or bit map image format and the TIFF files end with extensions .tiff or .tif.

 In the early 1980s, vendors of the desktop scanners had their own scanning format and there was no standard format for scanning images.
 Keeping in view this requirement, efforts were made to develop a common scanning format for desktop scanners.
 It was due to this reason TIFF image format was developed in the mid of 1980s.

-At that time desktop scanners used to scan documents in binary format.
+At that time desktop scanner used to scan documents in binary format.
 The scanned pixel could have only 0 or 1 as their values; hence the initial TIFF was in the binary form.
-With the passage of time, technology evolved and scanners became more sophisticated and powerful and started to accommodate grey scale images as well.
-Finally color images were also stored in TIFF format.
+With the passage of time, technology evolved and scanners became more sophisticated and powerful and started to accommodate greyscale images as well.
+Finally, color images were also stored in the TIFF format.
 Today TIFF is capable of storing high depth color images of several types.
 No major update to the TIFF file format has been released after 1992.